rfjakob/earlyoom/MANPAGE.md

 the actual interval may be up to 1 second longer than the setting.

 #### -p
-Increase earlyoom's priority: set niceness of earlyoom to -20 and oom_score_adj to -100
+Increase earlyoom's priority: set niceness of earlyoom to -20 and oom_score_adj to -100.

+When earlyoom is run through its default systemd service, the `-p` switch doesn't work.
+To achieve the same effect, enter the following three lines into `sudo systemctl edit earlyoom`:

+    [Service]
+    OOMScoreAdjust=-100
+    Nice=-20

 #### -n
 Enable notifications via d-bus.